 Environmental Health Officers work with operators of personal service establishments to ensure safe practices to reduce the chance of spreading communicable diseases.
 For more information visit BC Ministry of Health Personal Service Establishments.

 Before opening a personal service establishment, an application package (see below) must be submitted, and an inspection must be conducted by an Environmental Health Officer to ensure the processes and premises meet all the requirements.

 Plans and applications should be submitted to the EHO prior to construction of the personal service establishment.
 If the establishment is pre-existing, plans and applications must be submitted at least one month prior to the proposed opening date to allow sufficient time for review, comment and inspection.

-Submit the following packing to the Environmental Health Officer for approval:
+Submit the following application package to the Environmental Health Officer for approval:

 - Building/site plans

 - Infection control practices

 - Guideline for personal service establishments (PDF) - Government of BC

 - Guideline for body modification (PDF) - Government of BC

 - Guidelines for laser hair removal (PDF) - Government of BC